Chhinnamasta Temple: History of Rajarappa

-It was this place where the Raja of Ramgarh Raj gave 3 acres of land to the people in the Bhudhan Movement started by Acharya Vinoba Bhave in Jharkhand.
+It was this place where the Raja of Ramgarh Raj gave 3 acres of land to the people in the Bhudhan Movement in Jharkhand.

 Etymology

 Chhinnamasta (छिन्नमस्ता, Chinnamastā, "She whose head is severed"), often spelled Chinnamasta and also called Chhinnamastika and Prachanda Chandika, is one of the Mahavidyas, ten Tantric goddesses and a ferocious aspect of Devi, the Hindu Divine Mother.
 Chhinnamasta can be easily identified by her fearsome iconography.
 The self-decapitated goddess holds her own severed head in one hand, a scimitar in another.
 Three jets of blood spurt out of her bleeding neck and are drunk by her severed head and two attendants.
 Chhinnamasta is usually depicted standing on a copulating couple.

 Geography

 Chhinnamasta temple is located at Rajrappa, 28 km away from Ramgarh Cantonment along NH 20 in the Ramgarh district of the State of Jharkhand, India.
 It is situated on a hillock at the confluence of the Damodar and Bhera (Bhairavi River) rivers near the Rajrappa falls.

 This location has a special significance.
 It is at the union of Bhairavi nadi (female) coming from top, meeting Damodar nada (male) signifying the vipareeta rati ("opposite copulation") pose as described in Devi Chhinnamasta's dhyana (vipareeta rataturam).
 Here Bhairavi is active shakti and Damodar is the male passive member of rati action.
 Damodar is very calm and Bhairavi is the active member.